Teaching Magnetism with Bivectors: Introduction

 The organization of this paper is as follows.
-Section~\ref{sec:LoopField} uses the field of a current loop as context to introduce the bivector magnetic field.
+Section~\ref{sec:LoopField} uses a current loop as context to introduce the bivector magnetic field.
 Section~\ref{sec:SourcesWedge} calculates magnetic fields from moving source charges, and Section~\ref{sec:MagneticForces} then computes the forces exerted by magnetic fields on particles and currents.
 Relativistic electromagnetism is discussed in Section~\ref{sec:Relativity}.
 Finally, Section~\ref{sec:Conclusions} presents conclusions and notes on pedagogy.
 Appendix~\ref{sec:MagneticTorque} discusses magnetic moment and torque.
-Additionally, Appendix~\ref{sec:Advanced} sketches more advanced material including the vector potential, energy and momentum, and extra dimensions.
+Appendix~\ref{sec:GeomMatrixProd} presents geometric intuition for the matrix product.
+Appendix~\ref{sec:Advanced} sketches more advanced material including the vector potential, energy and momentum, extra dimensions, and field classification.
 Last of all, Appendix~\ref{sec:BivectorReference} provides a reference for bivector operations.